pvogeti26/pgm-spring-2025/_posts/2025-04-01-lecture-16.md

 Specific examples include:

-- <d-cite key="graves2013speech"></d-cite>: combined recurrent neural networks with probabilistic decoding in speech recognition, using RNNs for acoustic modeling and probabilistic search for decoding.
+Collobert & Weston, 2011<d-cite key="graves2013speech"></d-cite> combined recurrent neural networks with probabilistic decoding in speech recognition, using RNNs for acoustic modeling and probabilistic search for decoding.

-- <d-cite key="collobert2011natural"></d-cite>: applied deep networks to NLP tasks, where word embeddings are learned by a neural network, and structured output is modeled using CRFs.
+Toosi et al., 2021<d-cite key="collobert2011natural"></d-cite> applied deep networks to NLP tasks, where word embeddings are learned by a neural network, and structured output is modeled using CRFs.

 Ultimately, **the synergy between GMs and NNs** enables systems that are both expressive and interpretable.